Oil Region National Heritage Area | The Valley that Changed the World

 Franklin S. Tarbell, Ida’s father, built the house in 1870 with materials he salvaged from Pithole, an oil boomtown in decline.
 Mr. Tarbell purchased the Bonta House, one of Pithole’s most elegant and expensive hotels, for a mere $600.
 He razed the hotel and moved the usable materials to Titusville.

 Over the years, the home experienced drastic changes.
 By 1898, the Tarbell family had expanded the house twice, adding a second floor over the kitchen as well as a one-story addition behind the kitchen.
-They also added a second floor artist’s studio at the back of the home prior to 1912.
-Lee and Inez Green purchased the home in 1918 and immediately remodeled it for two-family occupancy.
-Furthermore, in the late-1920s, the Greens removed the east wing as well as the third-floor cupola, added a hipped roof and three dormers, and constructed a Neoclassical porch across the full width of the structure.
+They also added a second floor artist’s studio at the back of the home prior to 1912 for Ida’s younger sister, Sara, who was an artist.
+Lee and Inez Green purchased the home in 1918 and remodeled it for two-family occupancy.
+Furthermore, in the late-1920s, a fire in the east wing led to that area being removed from the house.
+Also around this time, the third-floor cupola was removed, the roof was changed to a hipped roof with dormers, and a Neoclassical style porch across the full width of the structure was also added.
 They also updated and modernized many of the home’s interior features during their 65-year ownership.

 Today, Ida Tarbell’s childhood home, known as the Tarbell House, is owned by the Oil Region Alliance of Business, Industry & Tourism.
 Rehabilitated to its approximate 1870 exterior and 1895 interior appearance, the house interprets the history of the Tarbell family and serves as a successful example of historic preservation.